Whether you’re just starting to run or you’ve been at it for years, designing a run schedule can be tough.

 However, there is plenty of room for adjustment here.
 If you want to run once a week, great.
 If you want to run every day, that works too.

-You’ll just have to adjust the rest of your training accordingly.
+You’ll just have to adjust the rest of your training program accordingly, depending on your current fitness level.
 Let’s dive in.

 To begin, let’s address the ever-common question of whether running is bad for you.
 The short answer is no.